Pinlong-Zhao/Scientific-Foundation-Models/README.md

 - 📝 Submit a PR to add new models or fix errors
 - ⭐ Star this repository if you find it helpful

-### How to Contribute

-1. Fork this repository
-2. Create your feature branch (`git checkout -b feature/NewModel`)
-3. Commit your changes (`git commit -am 'Add NewModel'`)
-4. Push to the branch (`git push origin feature/NewModel`)
-5. Open a Pull Request

 ---

 ## 📬 Contact